-Founded in 2010 by Louisa Denby, Vox Cantab is a flexible chamber choir consisting (mainly!) of current and former choral scholars of the University of Cambridge; members are drawn from all over the UK and abroad.
+Founded in 2010 by Louisa Denby, Vox Cantab is a flexible chamber choir consisting (mostly!) of current and former choral scholars of the University of Cambridge; members are drawn from all over the UK and abroad.
 Vox Cantab have performed all over the British Isles, including several cathedral residencies and visits, and high-profile concerts conducted by their patron Jonathan Willcocks.
 The Choir made its first trip abroad, to Cork, Ireland, in August 2016, and in August 2019 had a very successful time in Ghent, Belgium.

 Much of the Choir’s work is devoted to charity and outreach, and educational visits are a regular fixture of trips and tours.
 Vox Cantab enjoys a long-standing relationship with many churches and venues in Pembrokeshire, South Wales, where they regularly sing concerts and services in St Davids Cathedral and elsewhere, as well as undertaking fundraising and learning & engagement projects in the local area.